randompersona1/ussplitter/README.md

 ## Motivation

 Stem separation is resource-intensive.
 USSplitter allows a powerful server, ideally cuda-accelerated, to split the files while usdb_syncer is run on a light machine.
-Of course, it possible to just run the server on the same machine if you wish.
+Of course, it is possible to just run the server on the same machine if you wish.

 Additionally, the approach is modular.
 For example, it would be very easy to write a script that runs through an entire song library, splitting everything.
 USSplitter provides a simple interface, manages resources, and can be expanded at will.

 ## Current problems

 - cannot change existing `#VOCALS` or `INSTRUMENTAL` tags.
 - uses internal methods of usdb_syncer.
-This could break the addon in future releases
+This could break the addon in future releases of usdb_syncer
 - since there are no standards for addons, for example regarding their configuration, I have simply created some.
 These aren't great, so they will almost certainly change.

 ## Install

 > [!CAUTION]
 > This is untested on macos.
-If you have a mac and can confirm, this will run, please leave a comment.
+If you have a mac and can confirm the addon works, please leave a comment.

 > [!WARNING]
 > You should be somewhat technically inclined to use the addon.
 There are probably certainly bugs.
 Please make sure you backup your songs.

 > [!WARNING]
 > Best results are achieved with a nvidia gpu.
-If you don't have one, you should probably only use the `htdemucs` model.
-On my Ryzen 5900x, separating with `htdemucs` takes ~ seconds
+If you don't have one, you should only use the `htdemucs` model.
+On my Ryzen 5900x, separating with `htdemucs` takes ~70 seconds.

 > [!WARNING]
 > Stem separation uses quite a lot of ram.
 I don't recommend using the addon with less than 16GB of system memory.